My delicious chewy chocolate cookies: irresistible soft chocolate goodies… And what a great homemade yummy gift idea as well!

 And they surprisingly turned out well, I have to say!

-Then also check out another delicious chocolate recipe that’s right up your alley: my quick and easy Nutella mug cake, and it’s ready in 5 minutes!
+Then you should also check another delicious chocolate recipe that is right up your alley!
+How about my quick and easy Nutella mug cake, this treat is ready in 5 minutes!

 - ½ cup unsalted butter (115 g), soft